ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: shortdesc}

+## 24 June 2022
+{: #devsecops-jun2422}
+{: release-note}

+- Enabled DevOps Insights integration for the continuous compliance (CC) template.

+If you have an existing CC toolchain, you can set the `doi-toolchain-id` and `doi-environment` properties by linking an existing Insights tool integration from your DevSecOps continuous integration (CI) toolchain.
+{: note}

+- Added tags to DevSecOps pipeline scripts to visualize Continuous Compliance scan results in the Insights user interface.
+- Surfaced dynamic scan results in the Insights dashboard.
+- Improved message logging for the pipeline evaluator task so that users can better understand what failed or succeeded for a pipeline run.

+## 17 June 2022
+{: #devsecops-jun1722}
+{: release-note}

+The deployment BOM that is attached in a generated Change Request was missing information that is related to artifacts in the inventory.
+This information is now included.

+## 19 May 2022
+{: #devsecops-may1922}
+{: release-note}

+- Notify users about incident issues that have approaching due dates and overdue due dates by using Slack after the Slack tool integration is enabled.
+- Support for [cyclonedx](/docs/devsecops?topic=devsecops-generate-cyclonedx-sbom) format when generating Software Bill of Material by using Code Risk Analyzer in compliance pipelines.

+## 13 May 2022
+{: #devsecops-may1322}
+{: release-note}

+Added support to the Continuous Integration and Continuous Compliance pipelines for [incident issues](/docs/devsecops?topic=devsecops-incident-issues), such as vulnerabilities and CVEs, that are related to creating, storing, updating, and closing those issues.
+With this feature, you can set due dates for issues, add default assignees, and filter issues by using labels.

 ## 24 March 2022
 {: #devsecops-mar2422}